+33 (0)4 50 74 16 08

 By Car

-Lindarets Village is accessible by bike from Morzine or Montriond, allowing you to combine sports and leisure on sunny terraces after exertion.
-Cyclists can take the blue Brochaux trail, located in the Portes du Soleil area, before following the road from Chaux Fleurie for a few minutes.
+The Goat Village is also accessible by bike from Morzine or Montriond — a great way to combine sport with a well-earned terrace break.
+Cyclists can take the blue Brochaux trail within the Portes du Soleil area, then follow the road for a few minutes from Chaux Fleurie.

 On Foot

-• Only give the goats treats sold in Lindarets.
+• Only feed the goats the official treats sold in Les Lindarets

-In winter, the goats retreat to warmer areas, and skiing becomes the preferred way to visit the village.
+In winter, the goats head down to warmer ground, and the village becomes a ski-through destination.
 Looking for more ideas?
-Check out our suggestions for activities to do with children in Avoriaz and its surroundings.
+Explore our suggestions for family activities in Avoriaz and the surrounding area.

 Don't